Change Your Passport Name in the UK: The Complete 2026 Guide

 Do not book non-refundable international travel on the assumption that a new passport will arrive by a specific date.
 Processing times are not guaranteed.

 This guide provides general information about how UK passport name changes work in England and Wales.
 It is not a substitute for legal advice on your specific circumstances.
-Information was verified against GOV.UK guidance current as at June 2026 and is subject to change.
+Information was verified against GOV.UK guidance current as at August 2026 and is subject to change.

-Last reviewed: June 2026 · Next review due: June 2027 or on regulatory change.
+Last reviewed: August 2026 by a non-practising solicitor · Next review due: August 2027 or on regulatory change.

 Common questions